-- Radiator coolant will damage paint.
-Bings it off quickly if spilled - Rinse it off quickly if spilled. - Use only soft (demineralized) water in the coolant mixture.
+- Radiator coolant will damage paint. - Rinse it off quickly if spilled.

+Use only soft (demineralized) - water in the coolant mixture.
 Water that contains minerals will cut down on the coolant's effectiveness. - Don't add only water.
-Always add a proper coolant mixture. - The engine has aluminum parts and must be protected by an ethylene-glycol-based coolant to prevent corrosion and freezing. - DO NOT USE coolants Containing Alcohol, methanol, Borate or Silicate.

-These coolants could damage the cooling system.

-- DO NŎT MIX alcohol or methanol with the coolant.
+Always add a proper coolant mixture. - The engine has aluminum parts and must be protected by an ethylene-glycol-based coolant to prevent corrosion and freezing. - DO NOT USE coolants Containing Alcohol, methanol, Borate or Silicate. - These coolants could damage the cooling system. - DO NOT MIX alcohol or methanol with the coolant.
 This could damage the cooling system. - Don't use a solution that contains more than 60% antifreeze.
 This would reduce effectiveness.